 - Urgent Care - As soon as possible based on the clinical situation, but no later than 24 hours from receipt of a preauthorization referral request for a UM determination. - Routine/Non-Urgent - a.
-All CHIP requests, non-emergent ambulance services requests for STAR/STAR Kids, and all STAR/STAR Kids requests submitted with complete supporting clinical information and documentation: Within three (3) Business Days from the receipt of a preauthorization referral request for a UM determination. - b.
+All CHIP requests submitted with complete supporting clinical information and documentation: Within two (2) business days (for approvals) and within three (3) business days (for adverse determinations) from the receipt of a preauthorization referral request for a UM determination. - b.
+Non-emergent ambulance services requests for STAR/STAR Kids and all other STAR/STAR Kids requests submitted with complete supporting clinical information and documentation: Within three (3) business days from the receipt of a preauthorization referral request for a UM determination. - c.
 STAR and STAR Kids members of all ages lacking supporting clinical information and documentation: For a request for a UM determination that is lacking supporting clinical information and documentation, see the Insufficient Lack of Information Process below. - Life-threatening Conditions or Post-Stabilization Care - a.
 Certification (authorization) is not required for Emergency Care.
-"Emergency care" means health care services provided in a Hospital Emergency Facility or comparable Facility to evaluate and stabilize medical conditions of a recent onset and severity, including severe pain, that would lead a prudent layperson possessing an average knowledge of medicine and health to believe that the Member's condition, sickness, or injury is of such a nature that failure to get immediate medical care could: - Place the Member's health in serious jeopardy; - Result in serious impairment to bodily functions; - Result in serious dysfunction of a bodily organ or part; - Result in serious disfigurement; or - For a pregnant woman, result in serious jeopardy to the health of the fetus. - b.
+"Emergency care" means health care services provided in a Hospital Emergency Facility or comparable Facility to evaluate and stabilize medical conditions of a recent onset and severity, including severe pain, that would lead a prudent layperson possessing an average knowledge of medicine and health to believe that the Member's condition, sickness, or injury is of such a nature that failure to get immediate medical care could: - Place the Member's health in serious jeopardy; - · Result in serious impairment to bodily functions; - Result in serious dysfunction of a bodily organ or part; - Result in serious disfigurement; or - For a pregnant woman, result in serious jeopardy to the health of the fetus. - b.
 Within one (1) hour from the receipt of a preauthorization referral request for a UM determination related to post-stabilization care subsequent to emergency treatment. - Post Stabilization: DHP will perform initial review and make a decision regarding post-stabilization care subsequent to emergency treatment within the time appropriate to the circumstances relating to the delivery of the services to the Member and the Member's condition.
 When denying post stabilization care subsequent to emergency treatment, DHP will provide the notice to the treating Provider or other Health Care Provider no later than one hour after the time of the preauthorization referral request.